artecs-group/RVfpga-sim-addons/RVfpga_Microcredential_25-26/Module2/README.md

 The module includes both high-level programming exercises using the existing RVfpga platform and lower-level activities focused on understanding and extending the internal hardware implementation of the SoC.
 Students will also explore interrupt-based I/O, as well as simulation and debugging workflows using RVfpga-Trace and Vivado tools.

-## Workflow
-Follow the next steps to analyze the RVfpga Input/Output System, first at a high-level and then at a low-level.

-### To complete between May 18 and 21:
+## To complete between May 18 and 21:
 1. If you need to review Verilog programming or Input/Output general concepts, you can look at Chapter 4 (System Verilog) and Chapter 9 (Input/Output) of the [H&H book](https://www.amazon.es/Digital-Design-Computer-Architecture-RISC-V/dp/0128200642).

 2. View this video [InputOutputVideo](https://www.youtube.com/watch?v=8fK-CoEbo0Y) (the video is in Spanish, but you can watch an AI-translated-to-English version of the video here: [InputOutputEnglishVideo](https://www.youtube.com/watch?v=oIRFxQEBNAc)).
 The video describes the RVfpga I/O System in detail.
 You can download the slides [here](https://drive.google.com/file/d/1Fv4-I8DwISdqqDpol4i_BMZNzK4QmpOe/view?usp=sharing).
 In case you need it, you can find more theoretical details about the RVfpga I/O System in Labs 6 to 10 of the full package.